ArshamEbr/Muxless-GPU-Passthrough/README.md

 A. go somewhere to permanently place the files i'd recommand '/opt' so lets do it:

-A1: go to '/opt' by running 'sudo su' first then : "cd /opt"
+A1: go to '/opt' by running 'sudo su' first then : `cd /opt`

-A2: Download edk2: "git clone https://github.com/tianocore/edk2.git"
+A2: Download edk2: `git clone https://github.com/tianocore/edk2.git`

-A3: get inside: "cd edk2"
+A3: get inside: `cd edk2`

-A4: Download all the requirments: "git submodule update --init"
+A4: Download all the requirments: `git submodule update --init`

-B. Download these dependencies packages due to your desired linux distro: "git python2 iasl nasm subversion perl-libwww vim dos2unix gcc5"
+B. Download these dependencies packages due to your desired linux distro: `git python2 iasl nasm subversion perl-libwww vim dos2unix gcc5`

-C. get inside: "cd edk2/OvmfPkg/AcpiPlatformDxe"
+C. get inside: `cd edk2/OvmfPkg/AcpiPlatformDxe`

-D. Convert that vbios.rom that we copied earlier to home dir: "xxd -i ~/vbios.rom vrom.h"
+D. Convert that vbios.rom that we copied earlier to home dir: `xxd -i ~/vbios.rom vrom.h`

-E. Now we have to edit that converted vrom.h file!: use a text editor that your like to open it... i use vim "Vim vrom.h"
+E. Now we have to edit that converted vrom.h file!: use a text editor that your like to open it... i use vim `Vim vrom.h`

 E1: rename the unsigned char array to VROM_BIN